ostis-ai/sc-machine/docs/other/config.md

 # Separators used to divide strings into tokens to find this strings by its tokens substrings.
 By default: " _"
 # If search by substring isn't needed, set this value to "" to increase maximum performance for strings linking and searching
 term_separators = " _"
+# If search by substring isn't needed, set this value to "false" to increase maximum performance for strings linking
+search_by_substring = true

 [sc-server]
 # Sc-server socket data